pyr0x90/NYPDShootings/README.md

 Analysis of crimes involving shootings by age groups within the jurisdiction of NYPD from Jan 2006 to Dec 2021.

-Instructions for knitting:
+## Instructions for knitting:

 1) Clone the repository on local machine
 2) Ensure ggplot2, dplyr, tidyr and questionr packages are installed
+3) Open the .Rmd file
-3) Knit document to either HTML or PDF
+4) Knit document to either HTML or PDF